Kayto/Husky-Hunter/HUNTER_BASIC_GOTCHAS.md

 ### BAS LOAD and programs

-`.BAS` files are plain ASCII text (numbered BASIC lines).
-They are transferred to the Hunter via HCOM as-is and display correctly when checked with CP/M `TYPE`.
-However, `LOAD` inside BAS has been observed to corrupt programs — line 10 of HIMAGE.BAS was garbled after `LOAD` despite the file being intact on disk.
+I originally created projects as ascii files named as `.hba` The source files being plain ASCII text (numbered BASIC lines).
+Whentransferred to the Hunter via HCOM they displayed correctly when checked with CP/M `TYPE`.
+However, loading/executing the files was observed to corrupt programs — despite the file being intact on disk.
+With hindsight this was a rather naive assumption on my part - that `hba` files are just plain ascii!

-**Possible cause:**
+**Cause:**
-Hunter BASIC `LOAD` may expect a tokenised or intermediate format rather than raw ASCII.
-All `.BAS` files in this project are plain ASCII text (numbered BASIC lines, CR+LF terminated).
+The Hunter expects a tokenised CP/M file format rather than raw ASCII text.
+All source files (named `.BAS`) in this project are plain ASCII text (numbered BASIC lines, CR+LF terminated).
-The tokenized `.HBA` format is the correct format the Hunter natively recognises. `LOAD` may partially work with ASCII files but misparse certain lines.
+The tokenized `.HBA` format is the correct format the Hunter natively recognises. `LOAD` partially works with ASCII files but misparses certain lines.

 `,A` flag is **not** supported (`LOAD "file",A` gives `*STX Error`).

-**Workaround:**
+**Initial Workaround:**
-Send the file via RS-232 while in BAS, so each numbered line is entered directly by the interpreter — this bypasses `LOAD` entirely and avoids any format mismatch.
+Send the file via RS-232 while in BAS, so each numbered line is entered directly by the interpreter.
+Enter the interpreter with `BAS`.
+Type `CRT` to mirror with a terminal emulator, such as TeraTerm.
+Then use the emulator 'Send' feature (per character with 15ms delay) to type the ASCII into the Hunter.
+Once done save the file and the Hunter tokenises the file.
+This simulates native creation and avoids any format mismatch.

-**For investigation:**
+**Final fix:**
-Analyse a Hunter side saved `.HBA` versus my ASCII based `.BAS`.
-This should help identify the differences for consideration.
+I analysed the Hunter side saved `.HBA` files versus my ASCII based `.BAS`.
+This enabled identification of the tokens and file format to start creation of a tokeniser.
+This is documented elsewhere in this repo — see [HBA_Format/README.md](HBA_Format/README.md).

 - - -